machinelearning2014/deepthoughtai-evo-site/paper.md

 **Capability Loop:** When `need_capability/2` is emitted during derivation, EVO executes the relevant tool (web_search, python_exec), converts the output to Prolog facts (`acquired_fact/2`, `tool_result_fulfills/3`), and re-runs R2-R3 with the enriched KB.
 This loop continues until either all capabilities are satisfied or a halting condition triggers.

-### 3.6 PROVE Workflow
+### 3.6 PROVE Workflow (MATHS/formal)

+The PROVE workflow handles formal mathematical proofs requiring Lean 4 verification.
+It uses `prove_problem` as its stage controller with mandatory sequential stages enforced by the gate system.
+The workflow supports two parallel tracks for proof construction: Track A (manual sequential) and Track B (frontier decomposition with parallel workers).

 **Steps:**

+- **P0 — START:** Call `prove_problem stage=start` with problem title and theorem statement.
+Opens the MATHS/formal workflow state.

+- **P1 — STATEMENT SKELETON:** Create a statement-only Lean file with `import Mathlib`, a problem-specific namespace, definitions, and exactly one theorem target with the expected `sorry` placeholder.
+Run `lean4_probe` on the exact statement source, then call `prove_problem stage=statement_skeleton` with the source, probe verification output, namespace, theorem name, and expected sorry count.
+The skeleton must probe successfully before any lemma work begins.
+This stage is **mandatory** — `frontier_plan`, `prove_ready`, and `verify_final` all require `skeleton_verified` first.

-- **P1 — Setup:** Prolog declares problem_spec, theorem_statement, proof_strategy.
-Verifies lemma names via batch_mathlib_check.
+- **P2 — SETUP:** Prolog declares `problem_spec`, `theorem_statement`, and `proof_strategy`.
+Verifies lemma names via `batch_mathlib_check`.

-- **P2 — Explore:** Python computes small cases, finds patterns, tests conjectures.
+- **P3 — EXPLORE:** Python computes small cases, finds patterns, tests conjectures via `python_exec`.

-- **P3 — Build and Verify:** Lean 4 proof construction in two phases.
-PHASE A (Plan): Write proof sketch, list all Mathlib lemmas, batch-verify with batch_mathlib_check ONCE.
-PHASE B (Iterate): lean4_probe (sorries allowed) → fix errors → replace sorries → prove_problem stage=prove_ready → lean4_exec (NO sorries) → prove_problem stage=verify_final with hash match.
-A non-blocking specialist, `deepseek_prover` (DeepSeek Prover V2), generates complete Lean 4 code, discovers Mathlib theorems, and debugs proof errors in the background while EVO continues working — it auto-notifies when its output is ready.
+- **P4 — BUILD AND VERIFY:** Two tracks are available:

+  **TRACK A (manual sequential):** Start from the accepted `statement_skeleton`, close sorries one at a time.
+Simple tactics (rfl, simp, rw, exact) can be written directly; non-obvious goals should be delegated via `evo_subagent spawn`.
+Iterate: probe → fix → close → probe.
+When all sorries are closed, run `lean4_exec` for final verification, then `prove_problem stage=prove_ready` followed by `stage=verify_final` with hash-matched `candidate_proof` and `lean_verification`.

+  **TRACK B (frontier decomposition + parallel orchestration, DEFAULT):** Call `prove_problem stage=frontier_plan` with the main goal, problem-specific definitions from the skeleton, required closing lemmas, missing Mathlib lemmas, and a local machinery plan.
+This opens a frontier state where each lemma is tracked with explicit dependencies.
+Independent lemmas are proven in parallel via `evo_subagent fan_out` (max 4 concurrent).
+Workers self-verify with `lean4_exec` and results are registered via `prove_problem stage=verify_frontier_lemma`.
+The orchestration loop repeats until all frontier lemmas are verified or the frontier is blocked.
+Track B is mandatory for proofs requiring 4+ lemmas or multiple independent subgoals.

+  `mind_agent` may provide independent strategy or debugging analysis, but only Lean verification is authoritative.
 Web tools are blocked: proofs must be constructed, not looked up.

-- **P4 — Validate:** prove_problem stage=verify_final confirms hash match, lean4_exit_code(0), no sorries/admit.
-If Lean verification fails, a MATHS fallback is available.
+- **P5 — VALIDATE:** `prove_problem stage=verify_final` confirms hash match, `lean4_exit_code(0)`, no sorries/admit, and that the final theorem name and namespace match the accepted skeleton.
+If Lean verification fails, a **MATHS fallback** is available: re-enter the MATHS workflow via `maths_problem` stages (start → model → derive → verify_final) to produce a non-formal mathematical proof with verified evidence.

-- **P5 — Answer:** Direct Answer, Status, Problem Specification, Verification, Assumptions Used, Remaining Limits.
+- **P6 — ANSWER:** Direct Answer, Status, Problem Specification, Verification, Assumptions Used, Remaining Limits.

 **Scratch pad integration:** The PROVE scratch pad (`prove_scratch_pad` tool) writes `.lean` proof files to `Proofs/<theorem>/` in a dedicated repository.
 A `lake build` CI workflow verifies the proof compiles against Mathlib.
 Verified theorems become permanent, importable proof assets — building a growing library over successive PROVE tasks.